rilhia/glucose-grand-prix/README.md

 - Animates multiple days as racing laps around a real F1 circuit
 - Maps glucose control to car speed, using Gaussian scoring
 - Shows leaderboard-style stats like time-in-range, high/low/mid, and deviation
-- Lets you choose which drivers (days) to include
+- Lets you choose which F1 drivers to include
 - Includes multiple tracks with real F1 circuit data
+- The result of the race reveals your best days with regard to control
+- You can download the details of your best days

 **What it doesn't do:**